 It is crucial that you arrive early or on time for your exam appointment.
 Those who are late will not be allowed to test and will have to reschedule and pay the appropriate fees.

 Before you can begin your test, you will have to sign in using a current and valid government-issued photo ID.
 This must contain your signature, full name as it appears on your application and registration information, and a recent and recognizable photo.
-You will also need to bring your Candidate Admission Letter if you are taking a CBT exam.
+You will also need to bring your Candidate Admission Letter.

 No personal belongings are allowed in the testing area.
 This includes cell phones, books, paper, and pencil, or study materials.
 These items will be kept in a designated area for the duration of the exam.